Sedex introduction to labour management

 Labour management covers a number of work-related areas and the international standards that a company aims to meet.

-International labour standards are outlined in codes of practice like the Ethical Trading Initiative’s (ETI) Base Code, which is based on the International Labour Organization’s (ILO) conventions.
-They aim to improve the standards and conditions that people around the world work under, and align with ethical guidance for businesses such as the UN Guiding Principles on Business and Human Rights.
+International labour standards are outlined in codes of practice like the Ethical Trading Initiative’s (ETI) Base Code.
+This is in turn based on the International Labour Organization’s (ILO) conventions.
+Both aim to improve working conditions for people around the world, aligned with ethical guidance for businesses such as the UN Guiding Principles on Business and Human Rights.

 The ETI Base Code standards are:

-- Employment is freely chosen. g. no forced labour is used
+- Employment is freely chosen.
+E.g. no forced labour is used.

-- Freedom of association and the right to collective bargaining are respected. g. all workers can form or join trade unions of their choice
+- Freedom of association and the right to collective bargaining are respected.
+E.g. all workers can form or join trade unions of their choice.

-- Working conditions are safe and hygienic. g. employers must take steps to prevent accidents or injuries that there are risks of in a workplace or in the course of work
+- Working conditions are safe and hygienic.
+E.g. employers must take steps to prevent accidents or injuries in a workplace or while someone is working.

-- Living wages are paid. g. the wages for a standard working week should always be enough to meet a worker’s basic needs, with a bit left over
+- Living wages are paid.
+E.g. the wages for a standard working week should always be enough to meet a worker’s basic needs, with a bit left over.

-- Working hours are not excessive. g. all overtime is voluntary and paid at a higher rate
+- Working hours are not excessive.
+E.g. all overtime is voluntary and paid at a higher rate.

-- No discrimination is practised. g. no discrimination based on ethnicity or gender[i] in hiring, access to promotions or in terminating employment
+- No discrimination is practised.
+E.g. no discrimination based on ethnicity or gender[i] in hiring, access to promotions or in ending employment.

-- Regular employment is provided. g. employers must not use labour-only contracting, sub-contracting or home-working arrangements to avoid their obligations to workers
+- Regular employment is provided.
+E.g. employers must not use labour-only contracting, sub-contracting or home-working arrangements to avoid their obligations to workers.

-- No harsh or inhumane treatment. g. there is no physical abuse, verbal abuse, threats or other forms of intimidation.
+- No harsh or inhumane treatment.
+E.g. there’s no physical abuse, verbal abuse, threats or other forms of intimidation.

 Maintaining high labour standards supports business productivity, with reduced rates of absenteeism, injury or error, and a happy, healthy workforce.
-Additional business benefits of good labour management include increased worker retention, excellent company reputation (among both customers and investors), and compliance with national laws.
+Additional business benefits of good labour management include increased worker retention, excellent company reputation (among both customers and investors), more effective social risk management and compliance with national laws.

 Since many labour standards are legal requirements, breaching these comes with reputational, operational and financial risks.
 Labour rights abuses also harm workers, reducing their ability to thrive in their jobs and lowering commitment or performance.
-The International Labour Organization notes that high productivity cannot be achieved and maintained in the long term under poor labour standards[iii].
+The International Labour Organization notes that high productivity can’t be achieved and maintained in the long term with poor labour standards[iii].

 The costs of responding to labour issues and low worker retention can be significant.
-In the most severe cases, businesses can lose access to markets – as with the import bans the US Customs and Border Patrol places on products from specific regions or companies if they suspect goods have been made using forced labour.[iv]
+In the most severe cases, businesses can lose access to markets.
+For example, the US Customs and Border Patrol places bans or restrictions on products from specific regions or companies if they suspect goods have been made using forced labour.[iv]

 [i] Title VII of the USA Civil Rights Act 1964, https://www.eeoc.gov/statutes/title-vii-civil-rights-act-1964